calumgrant/logical/docs/worklist.md

   - library: lines of code metrics
   - list of tokens.
   - max predicate. `find max x in ()`
+- Desugar `foo bar x has baz y` into `foo x and bar x and x has baz y`

+# Improving memory efficiency

+- Report peak memory usage
+- Discard predicate results when finished

 - Think about sub-queries using brackets?
 - Execute as a graph, not recursively.
-- Desugar `foo bar x has baz y` into `foo x and bar x and x has baz y`

-# Improving memory efficiency

 1. Use 32-bits for each cell
   - Top bit 0 = integer, 1 = value-id.